-- A. With the fenders in position, mark and test fit the brackets where they will attach to the frame. - B. If possible, use existing bolt holes in the frame to attach.
+- A. With the fenders in position, mark and test fit the brackets where they will attach to the frame. - B. If possible, use existing bolt holes in the frame to attach a steel plate (not supplied) and weld the bracket to the plate. - a.
+Plate should be a minimum of 1/4" thick.